Medical School Application Process 2025: How to Prepare

 Step 1: Primary Applications

-Application cycles for medical school admissions open in May each year.
-The admissions cycle generally runs from May to March of the following year, although you should begin preparing before May of your cycle year.
+Online application cycles for medical school admissions typically open in May each year.
+The admissions cycle generally runs from May to March of the following year.
+However, you should prepare for your application before the application cycle begins.
+We recommend submitting by mid-June.

-• AMCAS (opens May 2, 2024): You’ll use the American Medical College Application Service to apply to MD programs (allopathic medicine).
-The AMCAS system opens on May 2 but doesn’t accept submissions until May 30, 2024.
+• AMCAS (opens May 2025): You’ll use the American Medical College Application Service to apply to MD or MD/PhD programs (allopathic medicine).
+The AMCAS system opens at the beginning of May but doesn’t accept submissions until the end of the month.
+Check the AAMC Fee Assistance Program page to see if you’re eligible for an application fee waiver.

-We can help you ace your application to get into the pre-med program of your choice.
-Students who work with MedSchoolCoach have DOUBLE the chance of getting accepted than the average student!
+We can help you ace your application to enroll in the pre-med program of your choice.
+Students who work with MedSchoolCoach have DOUBLE the chance of getting accepted than the average applicant!

 Step 2: Application Verification

-Medical school application verification takes between 1 to 6 weeks after submitting.
+Medical school application verification takes 1-6 weeks to complete after submission.

 Once your application is submitted, it goes through a verification process to compare your information to transcripts from your undergraduate institution before being sent to the medical schools on your list.

-The longer you wait, the longer this verification will take.
-That’s why submitting your primary application as soon as you can is key — the earlier you start, the earlier your application will be reviewed.
-This increases your chances of getting accepted to medical school.
+The longer you wait to submit, the longer this verification will take.
+That’s one reason why submitting your primary application as soon as you can is key — the earlier you submit, the earlier your application will be reviewed.
+Another reason applying early is critical is that more interview spots are available earlier in the cycle, increasing your chances of getting accepted to your ideal school of medicine.

 Do you apply to med school junior or senior year?
-Aspiring medical students typically apply in the spring/summer of their junior year.
-If you plan to take a gap year, you can apply at the end of your senior year.
+Aspiring medical students used to often apply in the spring/summer of their junior year.
+However, gap years have become very common — and, in some cases, expected — so it’s not abnormal to apply during senior year or later.

 Want your AMCAS application to stand out?
 Our Physician Advisors have worked with thousands of students to help them successfully secure an acceptance.